MooHoll/cpg_observed_expected/README.md

 - your_genomes_intron.fa
 - your_genome_exons.fa

 **TO-DO:** I also want to create an extra annotation of 2000bp upstream of genes and also intergenic regions.
+Consider, creating the CpG o/e dataframe here and then the next script can just be to make the graph.
+Do all the heavy lifting at once?

 ----